Viral Hepatitis (cont.)

 - Who is at risk for viral hepatitis?

 - What are the symptoms and signs of viral hepatitis?

 - How is viral hepatitis diagnosed?

 - What is the treatment for viral hepatitis?

 - What is the prognosis of viral hepatitis?

 How is viral hepatitis prevented?

 Prevention of viral hepatitis, like any other illness, is preferable to reliance upon treatment.
-Taking precautions to prevent exposure to another individual's blood (exposure to dirty needles), semen (unprotected sex), and other bodily waste (stool) will help prevent the spread of all of these viruses.
+Taking precautions to prevent exposure to another individual's blood (exposure to dirty needles), semen (unprotected sex), and other bodily secretions and waste (stool, vomit) will help prevent the spread of all of these viruses.